pcopeland73/test-repo/README.md

 I am typing this on github.com

-too bad the commasnd thingy didnt work out
+too bad the wsl or/and git bash didnt work out